microsoft/botframework-telephony/ProcessSpeechInBotCode.md

             }
             else
             {
                 responseText = $"Hello and thank you for calling billing department.
-Can you please provide phone number associate with the account?";
+Can you please provide phone number associated with the account?";
             }
             responseMessage = SimpleConvertToSSML(responseText, "en-US", "en-US-JessaNeural");